adapn/Parking-Assistant---Embedded-Systems-Project/README.md

-# Creating the .txt file content for the README

 An intelligent microcontroller-based device that provides real-time assistance for safe and precise vehicle parking.
 Designed with efficiency, accuracy, and simplicity in mind, this project integrates hardware and software components to enhance the parking experience.

 ![Block Diagram](image-Photoroom.png)